TMS 3000 Product Specification

 An optional feature is the Exchange Loading Validation and Invoicing System that bypasses the expensive GE service charges.
 This standard communications protocol allows data transfer between the TMS3000 system and an exchange partner's computer system.
 TMS3000 can upload driver-captured and transaction data to the host system.
 Host systems can upload load authorization data to TMS3000.

 - Authorize their customers to load product at the terminal

 - Receive the load transaction data in real time

 - Produce cost-adjusted invoices immediately

 Flexible Loading Procedures

 Enormous flexibility with the sequences of driver prompts, validations, messages, and data entry at the various data entry points; gates, load spots, weigh scales, etc. The system comes with an excellent set of procedures that can be tailored to your exact requirements.

-Reports & Bills Of Lading
+Reports and Bills of Lading